Abdullah-57/Prodigy_WD_01/README.md

-# Prodigy_WD_01
+# Prodigy_WD_02
-Building a Responsive Landing Page as the 1st Task of the Prodigy InfoTech Internship
+Building a Stop Watch Web Application as the 2nd Task of the Prodigy InfoTech Internship